trimstray/nginx-admins-handbook/doc/HELPERS.md

 # For both examples:

-  # Add IP-Country header to confirm that nginx is fetching all GeoIP information (in a server context):
+  # Add IP-Country header to confirm that NGINX is fetching all GeoIP information
+  # (in a server context):
   more_set_headers "IP-Country: $geoip2_data_country_name";
   # or:
   add_header IP-Country $geoip2_data_country_name;